thomsmits/oftp2-client/README.md

 This project is a clean room implementation of the OFTP2 protocol, just using the specification found in the RFC.
 No other implementation was consulted or reviewed.
 Therefore, it can be expected to be free of external IP.
 See the [license](LICENSE).

-The purpose is not to implement the protocol to its full extend but to provide the means to communication with an OFTP2 server as a client sending files to the server.
+The purpose is not to implement the protocol to its full extent but to provide the means to communication with an OFTP2 server as a client sending files to the server.
 For example, this project currently does not support the server side of the protocol.
 Nevertheless, regarding the protocol messages, the complete OFTP2 specification is implemented, making a server implementation at least feasible.

 From this project, you get